Low-carbon materials are getting a huge boost in this federal $3.4 billion building plan

 The U.S. government is about to go on a building spree.
-Along the northern and southern borders, a recently announced multibillion-dollar plan will modernize and expand 26 border crossings from Texas to California, Alaska to Maine.
-The projects, ostensibly aimed at easing the movement of goods and travelers, will also offer another even more important benefit.
+Along the northern and southern borders, a recently announced multibillion-dollar plan will modernize and expand 26 border crossings around the country, from Texas to California to Alaska to Maine.
+The projects, ostensibly aimed at easing the movement of goods and travelers, will also offer another, even more important, benefit.
 By requiring new sustainable building materials on these major construction projects, the government is seeding the growth of a set of novel materials that could greatly reduce the construction industry’s substantial environmental impact.

 In a press call Thursday, Biden administration officials laid out the vision for these projects, which will be funded with $3.4 billion from the Bipartisan Infrastructure Law enacted last year.
 The plan targets 26 land ports of entry, the border crossings used by 200,000 passenger vehicles and commercial trucks every day.
 Much of the work will involve adding capacity in the form of additional travel lanes or new facilities built specifically for commercial traffic.